bsc-s2/pykit/zkutil/README.md

     If `config.zk_lock_dir` is `None` it uses a predefined const: `lock/`.

 -   `identifier`:
-    specifies a lock identifier in str,
-    which is used to check if a process has been holding a lock.
+    specifies a lock identifier in str or dict with `id` and `val`, which `id` is used to check if a process has been holding a lock.

     **Two different processes must specifies different identifier**.